Last updated on August 4, 2026

 Are these workspaces only for large carriers?

-No. The seven platforms cover the spectrum.
+No. The seven cover the spectrum.
 Sonant AI and Hi Marley fit small-to-mid agencies.
-FurtherAI scales from mid-sized brokers through top-10 global carriers with $20B+ GWP.
+FurtherAI scales from mid-sized brokers through top-10 global carriers.
 Noxus and Duck Creek serve the largest, most regulated insurers.
-Pick by workflow fit and ROI evidence, not by company size — the most consistent finding across 2026 buyer interviews is that narrow, high-leverage workflows deliver ROI fastest
+Pick by workflow fit and ROI evidence, not company size — the most consistent finding across 2026 buyer interviews is that narrow, high-leverage workflows deliver ROI fastest.
+For the broader vendor landscape, see our insurtech AI market map.

 DISCLAIMER